A Major Member Benefit

 Who is covered?

-1. domiciled in the United Kingdom, the Isle of Man and the Channel Islands; and
+You are, if you are domiciled in the United Kingdom, the Isle of Man and the Channel Islands;

-2. a member of the British Society of Hearing Aid Audiologists
+- a full member (Hearing Aid Dispenser) of the British Society of Hearing Aid Audiologists; or

 Who is not covered?

-Anyone who is unable to agree to the statements above and any person working in a corporate setting.
-A Corporate setting is defined as an organization that owns 100+ clinics and/or practices.
+Anyone unable to agree to the statements above and any person working in a corporate setting.
+A Corporate setting is an organisation that owns 100+ clinics and/or practices.

 What activities are covered?

-BSHAA have an agreed Scope of Practice with our insurers, the details of which can be found here.
+BSHAA has an agreed Scope of Practice with our insurers, which can be found here.
 If you are operating within these parameters and are a qualifying member (see above), you are covered by this insurance.

-The activities commonly associated with our profession include otoscopy, impression taking, laser ear measurement, wax removal**, foreign body removal from ear canal, balance, tinnitus, tympanometry, real-ear measure, ABR, OAE.
+Our profession's activities include otoscopy, impression taking, laser ear measurement, ear wax / foreign body removal, balance, tinnitus, tympanometry, real-ear measure, ABR, and OAE.

-Cover is on a “claims made” basis with a retroactive date of 28th February 2022, meaning that any incidents occurring after this date and made in the current period of insurance will be covered (subject to the terms and conditions of the policy).
+The cover is on a “claims made” basis with a retroactive date of 28th February 2024, meaning that any incidents occurring after this date and made in the current period of insurance will be covered (subject to the terms and conditions of the policy).

 Note that members who have previously held their own individual insurance may wish to consider purchasing run-off cover, as the retroactive date of that policy will not be carried forward to this insurance.